 What is a business book ghostwriter?

-A ghostwriter is paid to write material credited to other people.
-Copyright transfers from the ghostwriter to the author upon project completion and payment of fees.
+A ghostwriter is paid to write material credited to other people—copyright transfers from the ghostwriter to the author upon project completion and fees paid.

 What sort of topics do you write about?

 I enjoy writing business memoirs the most.
 I’ve also enjoyed writing books on interpersonal communication, negotiation, decision-making, strategy, and leadership.
 I don’t write books for an academic or technical readership.
 And while I’m not interested in digital marketing, I’m happy to recommend a colleague for this topic.

 If there’s an opportunity to inject humor into whatever I write, I’ll take it.
 Business books are serious, but they can’t afford to be dull, and I want to have fun writing the book.

 How does business book ghostwriting work?